 \begin{lemma} Let $\mcl F$ be a family of sub- (resp. super-) solutions of \eqref{E:eq}.
 Define

 Assume that $U^*<\oo$ (resp. $U_*> -\oo$).
 Then $U^*$ (resp. $U_*$) is a sub- (resp. super-) solution of \eqref{E:eq}. \end{lemma}

 The second step is to show that if a ``strict'' sub-solution has its values increased in a certain way in a sufficiently small neighborhood, then the resulting function is another sub-solution.
-The proof of this ``bump'' construction is less straightforward than in the classical viscosity setting, due to the limited flexibility in the choice of test functions, and the domain of dependence result Lemma \ref{L:domainofdependence} plays an important role.
+This ``bump'' construction is less straightforward than in the classical viscosity setting, due to the limited flexibility in the choice of test functions, and the domain of dependence result Lemma \ref{L:domainofdependence} plays an important role in the proof.

 \begin{lemma} Suppose that $w$ is a sub-solution of \eqref{E:eq}, and that $w_*$ fails to be a super-solution.
-Then, for some $(x_0,t_0) \in \RR^n \times [0,T]$ and for all $\kappa > 0$, there exists a sub-solution $w_\kappa$ of \eqref{E:eq} such that
+Then, for some $(x_0,t_0) \in \RR^d \times (0,T]$ and for all $\kappa > 0$, there exists a sub-solution $w_\kappa$ of \eqref{E:eq} such that

 \end{lemma}